sprblm/The-Design-We-Open/Documenting Internet Shutdowns Workshop/design-for-internet-shutdowns-in-taiwan-report-en.md

 B. **User persona:** The persona they focused on was a professional adult, climbing hobbyist who, until this disaster scenario, had not thought or prepared for a lack of communication.
 In this exploration the general critical user type is explored, the unprepared, regular citizen who by circumstance has been ‘pushed’ into communication cut off and is struggling with what to do.

 C. **Context:** The team members found that this was a user persona as well as a scenario where they could explore the topics of restricted communication, harm to people around them and decision making around what to communicate, when and to what best effect for more than one person.
-The topic of war-like or an international or national %E2%80%98internet shutdown%E2%80%99 was discussed in this team, but the safer option that explored similar themes was the natural disaster scenario and allowed the team to speak freely, unburdened by sensitive politics.
+The topic of war-like or an international or national 'internet shutdown' was discussed in this team, but the safer option that explored similar themes was the natural disaster scenario and allowed the team to speak freely, unburdened by sensitive politics.

 D. **Goal:** To use available technology when in a remote/rural location with limited internet connectivity, to contact or 'send a signal' (primarily location data) in order to coordinate rescue and/or sending new location information to those without connectivity.